jkotra/jkotra.github.io/content/posts/eclipse-essentials.md

 ### Content Assist Triggers

-it's always a good idea to trigger autocomplete on every character (like in every other IDE!) and not just the default `.` character.
+it's always a good idea to trigger auto complete on every character (like in every other IDE!) and not just the default `.` character.

 *Window->Preferences->Editor->Content Assist->Auto Activation*